The Bearcat's Declassified Resource Survival Guide

 NightRide Shuttle is a service dedicated to safe transportation during the evening hours.
-NightRide is a free shuttling service that operates every night of the week from 8 p.m. to 2 a.m.
-Their area of operation is everywhere within a one-mile radius of campus.
-Schedule a ride by calling 513-556-RIDE (556-7433), visiting https://nightride.uc.edu/ or using the NightRide App.
+NightRide is a free shuttling service that operates every night of the week from 8 p.m. to 2:30 a.m.
+It makes regular stops at 15 sites within a one-mile-radius of campus.
+You no longer need to request a ride, but can track the shuttles current location at the NightRide webpage.
 You must wear an approved facial covering and show your UC ID to ride.

 Written by Chris Pasion, graduate assistant to The Graduate School.